timescale/docs/use-timescale/ha-replicas/high-availability.md

 ## Rapid recovery

-By default, all Timescale services have rapid recovery enabled.
+By default, all Timescale Cloud services have rapid recovery enabled.

 Because compute and storage are handled separately, there are different approaches available for different types of failures, and you don't always have to recover from backup.
 In particular, Timescale services recover quickly from compute failures, but usually need a full recovery from backup for storage failures.